MODSetter/next-toggle/README.md

 Next-Toggle uses next-themes - `useTheme` hook + Background Snippets from : https://github.com/ibelick/background-snippets to apply multiple themes.

-You just copy my whole next-toggle component from `@components/next-toggle` and use it in your NextJS/ReactJS.
+You can just copy my whole next-toggle component from `@components/next-toggle` and use it in your project.

 ## SUPPORT